 If you need to cancel a session for any reason, please let us have more than 24 hours’ notice.
 Late cancellations will be counted as part of your allocated sessions.

 If you miss two appointments in a row and we don’t hear from you, we’ll assume you don’t wish to continue with counselling for the time being.
 You are always welcome to get back in touch at a later date during your studies if you would like to see a counsellor again.

 If you miss a session due to illness or extenuating circumstances, we will normally try to reschedule.

 If you appear to be under the influence of drugs or alcohol at an appointment, we will need to reschedule your appointment.

 At the end of your counselling

 You will be asked to complete our feedback questionnaire online, as part of our routine monitoring.

 In the first instance, please talk to your counsellor about any concern you may have.
-If you are not satisfied, you can choose to submit a complaint in writing to our Counselling Manager via email@example.com.
+If you are not satisfied, you can choose to submit a complaint in writing to the Head of Advice and Counselling via firstname.lastname@example.org.